spotlightpa/poor-richard/content/news/2024-04-16-SPLKENPRIMARY.md

-blurb = "Here’s what Democrats need to know about Malcolm Kenyatta before they vote for auditor general on April 23." byline = "Kate Mays, Paige Willett, and Wynter Muro for Spotlight PA" description = "Malcolm Kenyatta is one of two Democrats vying for the party’s nomination in the upcoming Pennsylvania 2024 primary election." image = "2024/03/01jy-yp65-ww4q-w4yr.jpeg" image-credit = "Commonwealth Media Services" image-description = "Democratic candidate for auditor general Malcolm Kenyatta" internal-id = "SPLKENPRIMARY" kicker = "Elections" modal-exclude = false pinned = false published = 2024-04-16T16:55:39.147-04:00 slug = "malcolm-kenyatta-pennsylvania-auditor-general-primary-election-2024" suppress-date = false title = "Who is Malcolm Kenyatta, a Democrat running for Pa. auditor general?" title-tag = "Who is Malcolm Kenyatta, Democrat for PA auditor general?" topics = ["Candidate 101"]
+blurb = "Here’s what Democrats need to know about Malcolm Kenyatta before they vote for auditor general on April 23." byline = "Kate Mays, Paige Willett, and Wynter Muro for Spotlight PA" description = "Malcolm Kenyatta is one of two Democrats vying for the party’s nomination in the upcoming Pennsylvania 2024 primary election." feed-exclude = false image = "2024/03/01jy-yp65-ww4q-w4yr.jpeg" image-credit = "Commonwealth Media Services" image-description = "Democratic candidate for auditor general Malcolm Kenyatta" internal-id = "SPLKENPRIMARY" kicker = "Elections" modal-exclude = false no-index = true pinned = false published = 2024-04-16T16:55:39.147-04:00 slug = "malcolm-kenyatta-pennsylvania-auditor-general-primary-election-2024" suppress-date = false title = "A primary guide to Malcolm Kenyatta, a Democrat running for Pa. auditor general" title-tag = "A primary guide to Malcolm Kenyatta, Democrat for PA auditor general" topics = ["Candidate 101"]
 +++